Freedom and Constraints in the K3 Landscape: Introduction

-To date there are no conclusively demonstrated broad constraints on the space of low-energy theories which can be realized in string models (though some interesting suggestions leading towards such constraints have been made in \cite{swampland}).
+To date there are no conclusively demonstrated broad constraints on the space of low-energy theories that can be realized in string models (though some interesting suggestions leading towards such constraints have been made in \cite{swampland}).
 Thus, in order to see whether string theory produces constraints on low-energy theory {\it anywhere} in the landscape it may be fruitful to begin with the simplest classes of string compactifications.
 The string vacuum solutions we consider here, associated with type I magnetized branes on K3, live in such a simple, and hopefully easier to analyze, corner of theory space.
 The resulting vacua, which are 6-dimensional and supersymmetric, are far from the physically observed world.
-But the conclusion we reach in this paper is that we have a clean separation between the constraints on the low-energy 6D field theory of these models, and a parameterization of the models in which ``anything goes''.
-Specifically, we find that the gauge group and matter content of the low-energy theory have a particular dependence on the stack sizes and intersection matrix parameters $N_a, m_{ab}$.
-This dependence gives constraints relating the numbers of matter fields in different representations.
-On the other hand, the intersection matrix $m_{ab}$ gives a parameterization of the class of allowed models which is essentially of type {\bf A)}, ``anything goes'', in that, subject to a simple linear tadpole constraint, any intersection matrix can be realized, in an almost-unique way up to lattice redefinitions.
+These models obey some specific constraints, but can vary freely subject to these constraints Specifically, we find that the gauge group and matter content of the low-energy theory have a particular dependence on the stack sizes and intersection matrix parameters $N_a, m_{ab}$. \emph{Any} intersection matrix $m_{ab}\ $ subject to the constraint that the lattice $\M$ it determines is even, negative-definite, has no norm-squared $-2$ vectors, and satisfies a simple tadpole constraint, can be realized in an almost unique way as a string compactification, at least in cases when rank $m \neq 11, 12$.

 The simple mathematical structure found for this class of models, and its consequences for the part of the landscape where this analysis is relevant, suggests that a search for a similar decomposition of the landscape distribution into constraints and freedom may be helpful in a broader class of string vacua.
 Such analysis might help to address the question of whether, even in a simple supersymmetric and higher-dimensional context, string theory has the potential to constrain any part of the low-energy field theory arising from compactification.